What's included in the driveaway price of a car? (Australia 2025)

 Australian Capital Territory (ACT)

-In the ACT, your driveaway price will encompass:
+For those in the ACT, the driveaway price will encompass:

 • Registration Fee